Skip to content

 The Condition: During strong trending markets (especially parabolic moves), counter-trend signals may fire but price continues trending without reversal.

-What Happens: CAP or TD signals appear suggesting reversal, but momentum remains so strong that price only pauses briefly before continuing the original trend.
-Counter-trend signals get "run over" by persistent momentum.
+What Happens: CAP or TD events appear indicating reversal conditions, but momentum remains so strong that price only pauses briefly before continuing the original trend.
+Counter-trend events may occur during persistent momentum.

 Recognizing Reduced Reliability Environments